SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 `Hystrix:Threadpool:sample:Metrics:RollingStats:TimeInMilliseconds=20000`

-### Collapser Settings
+### Configuring Hystrix Collapsers

 The last group of settings you can configure pertain to the usage of a Hystrix collapser.
+Not everyone will need to use collapers, but if you do the settings can be used.

 As with all other Hystrix settings, there are four levels of precedence that are followed and applied by the framework: